Florida Gators men's basketball: The 1960s and 1970s: Sloan and some success

 In hopes of breathing life into the program, 34-year-old Citadel head coach Norm Sloan was hired as Florida's first full-time head basketball coach for the 1960–61 season.
 Sloan's first team notched the Gators' first winning conference record in eight years, and his second repeated the feat.
 Overall, his Florida squads compiled a record of 85–63 in six seasons during the 1960s, including the Gators' first regular season win over long-dominant Kentucky in SEC play.
-Sloan's Gators did not receive a postseason tournament invitation during his tenure, as tournament fields were smaller at the time and only conference champions received NCAA bids.
+Sloan's Gators did not receive a postseason tournament invitation during his tenure, as tournament fields were smaller at the time and only conference champions were assured of NCAA bids.
 Nonetheless, according to Florida historian Norm Carlson, Sloan "elevated the Gators basketball program from a seldom competitive program and built the grass roots."
-Sloan left Florida after failing to receive the support of then Athletic director Ray Graves, to coach at his alma mater North Carolina State after the 1965–66 season.
+Sloan left Florida after failing to receive the support of then athletic director Ray Graves, and took over as head coach at his alma mater North Carolina State after the 1965–66 season.

-Tommy Bartlett succeeded Sloan as head coach, and his first season as head coach in 1966-67 was the program's most successful to date.
-The Gators with a record of 21-4 finished 2nd in the SEC to Tennessee who beat them twice during the regular season.Florida was ranked in the AP top 10 for the first time earning a number 10 ranking on January 9, 1967 and then a number 8 ranking the next week on January 16.
+Tommy Bartlett succeeded Sloan as head coach, and his first season as head coach in 1966–67 was the program's most successful to date.
+The Gators with a record of 21–4, finishing 2nd in the SEC to Tennessee, who beat them twice during the regular season.
+Florida was ranked in the AP top 10 for the first time, earning a number 10 ranking on January 9, 1967, and then a number 8 ranking the next week on January 16.
 Florida notched the school's first 20-win campaign on the strength of winning their final eight games of the year by an average of 19 plus points per game.
-Ironically at the time the SEC would only permit the league champion to play in the post season and having finished second, they lost to league champion Tennessee twice and were not invited to a post-season tournament.
+Ironically at the time the SEC would only permit the league champion to play in the postseason.
+Having finished second, they lost to league champion Tennessee twice and were not invited to a postseason tournament.
 Bartlett's squads finished fifth and third in conference play the following seasons.
-Led by the program's first All-American in center Neal Walk (the only Gator to have his number retired) and forward Andy Owens, the 1968-69 Gators received a bid to the 1969 National Invitation Tournament, the first postseason appearance in program history.
+Led by the program's first All-American in center Neal Walk (the only Gator to have his number retired) and forward Andy Owens, the 1968–69 Gators received a bid to the 1969 National Invitation Tournament, the first postseason appearance in program history.
 After Walk and Owens went on to play professional basketball, Bartlett could not sustain the level of talent in recruiting, and team performance declined thereafter, with four straight losing campaigns leading to his dismissal.
 John Lotz, a respected assistant under North Carolina's Dean Smith, succeeded Bartlett in 1973–74.
-Lotz's Gators peaked with a 17–9 overall record and a fourth-place conference finish (10–8 SEC) in 1976–77, but trailed off to consecutive last place conference finishes in 1978-79 and 1979–80, leading to his dismissal.
+Lotz's Gators peaked with a 17–9 overall record and a fourth-place conference finish (10–8 SEC) in 1976–77, but trailed off to consecutive last place conference finishes in 1978–79 and 1979–80, leading to his dismissal.